Wee Thump Joshua Tree Wilderness Area

 Geology

-This area lies on the bajada and valley below the South McCullough Mountains.
+This area lies on the bajada below the South McCullough Mountains.
 The bajada, composed entirely of outwash materials from the McCullough Mountains, dominates the local geology.
 Alluvial soils are deep and well sorted, with few rocks of any size in the wilderness area.
-The soils appear to be coarse-grained decomposed granite, but they are the decomposition products of metamorphic rocks.
+The soils appear to be coarse-grained decomposed granite, but they are the decomposition products of metamorphic rocks, which is unusual for Nevada.

 Threats

-The greatest human threat to the wilderness area is off-road driving.
+The greatest human threat to the wilderness area appears to be off-road driving.
 While the boundary is well signed, fair numbers of off-roaders use the area.
 Most say outside the wilderness area to the east, but some drive up the washes and over vegetation into the wilderness area.
-Campers gather dead Joshua Trees for firewood, reducing habitat for desert woodrats and desert night lizards.
+Campers gather dead Joshua trees for firewood, reducing habitat for desert woodrats and desert night lizards.

 Visitors to the Wilderness Area should be sure to practice low-impact (Leave No Trace) camping and hiking techniques.